tonytw1/osm-jigsaw/README.md

 - Cloud deployments are prohibitively expensive.

 Is it possible to approach this problem from a more stateless angle?
-Can we transform a raw OSM data extract into a structured graph in application code without needing an imported database?
+Can we transform a raw OSM data extract into a structured graph in application code without having to import a database?

 ### Considerations